dalyIsaac/Whim/docs/docs/concepts.md

 If this doesn't work, dragging a window's edge will force a layout, which should fix the window's position.
 This is an area which could use further improvement.

-## Monitor Manager
+## Monitors

 The "monitor manager" or [`IMonitorManager`](api/Whim.IMonitorManager.html) in Whim stores the current monitor configuration.
 It provides methods to get adjacent monitors, and the monitor which contains a given point.

+Each [`IMonitor`](api/Whim.IMonitor.html) contains properties like its scale factor.

 ## Butler

-The "butler" or [`IButler`](api/Whim.IButler.html) in Whim is responsible for using the [workspace manager](#workspace-manager) and [monitor manager](#monitor-manager) to handle events from the [window manager](#window-manager) to its "butler pantry".
+The "butler" or [`IButler`](api/Whim.IButler.html) in Whim is responsible for using the [workspace manager](api/Whim.IWorkspaceManager.html) and [monitor manager](api/Whim.IMonitorManager.html) to handle events from the [window manager](#window-manager) to its "butler pantry".
 The butler also provides access to methods via inheritance from its "butler chores" to manage the movement of windows between workspaces and monitors.

 The "butler pantry" or [`IButlerPantry`](api/Whim.IButlerPantry.html) stores the assignment of windows to workspaces, and the assignment of workspaces to monitors.